Planned Preventative Maintenance (PPM) Survey

 Here is another photo that was taken during a PPM survey at WWT Washington- a really beautiful place.

-Who should consider a PPM/ Lifecycle survey?
+Who should consider a PPM / Lifecycle Survey?

-This service is ideal for property owners, facility managers, commercial landlords, and organisations responsible for maintaining buildings, infrastructure, and equipment.
+A PPM / Lifecycle survey is ideal for property owners, facility managers, commercial landlords, and organisations responsible for maintaining buildings, infrastructure, and equipment.